takachin/mbp2017-linux-note/docs/en/suspend-resume.md

+---
+layout: default
+title: Suspend/Resume Behavior on MacBook Pro 2017
+---

 # Suspend/Resume Behavior on MacBook Pro 2017

 ## Overview.

-When installing Arch Linux on a MacBook Pro (2017, Retina, 13-inch), I encountered some issues with suspend and resume behavior.
+When installing Arch Linux on a MacBook Pro (2017, Retina, 13-inch, no Touch Bar), I encountered some issues with suspend and resume behavior.
 This paper summarizes the observed problems, workarounds, and future issues.

 ## Problems Observed